 If you’re not familiar with it, RSM is the ANSYS Remote Solve Manager.
 In short, it allows you to submit solutions from various ANSYS tools so they can be solved remotely, such as on a compute cluster, remote number cruncher, or perhaps just another computer that isn’t being used very much.
 Note that there is no additional licensing or installation is required (other than perhaps ANSYS HPC licensing to take advantage of multiple cores).
 RSM is installed automatically when ANSYS is installed; it just needs to be configured to be activated.

-According to PC Revive, in version 14.5 and 15.0, there is a nicely documented Setup Wizard that helps with the setup and configuration of RSM on compute servers.
+In version 14.5 and 15.0, there is a nicely documented Setup Wizard that helps with the setup and configuration of RSM on compute servers.
 This setup wizard as well as the rest of the RSM documentation in the ANSYS Help does a great job of explaining RSM and what must be done to setup and configure it.
 This Focus entry assumes that your crack IT staff has installed RSM on your compute machine(s) and has decided where the Compute Server will be (can be on your local machine or on your ‘number cruncher’ or on a different machine).
 So, our focus here is on what needs to be done as a user to send your solutions off to the remote solver using RSM.

 As an example, we have RSM 15.0 configured with the Compute Server on a remote computer named cs3a.
 The first time running RSM, using Start > All Programs > ANSYS 15.0 > Remote Solve Manager > RSM 15.0, we get the window shown here:

 Notice that it only shows our local machine (My Computer) and nothing about the actual remote computer on which we want to solve.